Fujifilm Superia: Superia 100

 General purpose ISO 100 daylight colour negative film designed for flexibility and ease of use.
 Sharp, accurate vibrant colours (Code CN).
 Formats 135, 120.
 Discontinued 2009.

 Superia 200

-General purpose ISO 200/24° daylight colour negative film designed for flexibility and ease of use, Superia 200 works equally well outdoors in daylight or indoors with flash.
-Enhanced color reproduction, sharpness, and smooth, fine grain.
-(Code CA).
-Formats 110 & 135.
-110 discontinued first.
-One of the most widely available consumer films of the early 2000s found in every pharmacy and camera shop as the main competitor to the equally ubiquitous Kodak Gold 200, discontinuation of the 135 format was confirmed in May 2017 with stock in some stores lasting to early 2018.
-Older technology Fujicolor C200 (without 4th color layer) advised as replacement.
+General purpose ISO 200/24° daylight colour negative film designed for flexibility and ease of use, Superia 200 worked outdoors in daylight or indoors with flash.
+It offered enhanced color reproduction, sharpness, and smooth, fine grain.
+(Code CA) in formats 110 and 135.
+110 was discontinued first.
+One of the most widely available consumer films of the early 2000s as the main competitor to the equally ubiquitous Kodak Gold 200, discontinuation of the 135 format was confirmed in May 2017 with stock in some stores lasting to early 2018.
+Older technology Fujicolor C200 (without 4th color layer) was advised as a replacement.

 Superia X-tra 400

 General purpose daylight type ISO 400 color negative film that incorporated the 4th Color Layer and fine grain (Sigma) technology from Pro line of films and later revisions (2003) incorporated the improved 'Super' Fine-Σ (Sigma) Grain Technology (Code CH).
 Updated 2006, with improved shelf life and super uniform fine grain technology.
 Marketed as an 'All conditions' consumer film competing with Kodak Ultramax.
 The Japanese datasheet revision 8.2007 (code CH-23) indicates that the 4th colour layer was later dropped.

 Formats 135, 120.
 120 format was discontinued in 2013.
 135 format multipacks (except Japan/US) and 24 exp rolls were discontinued in 2017 leaving 135-36 exp single rolls only (plus 3x36 multipacks in Japan/US).
 In January 2019 the film was removed from sale in Japan and in 2024 discontinued in all markets, replaced by Fujifilm 400, contract manufactured by Kodak.